joker-fightclub/tesla-puts/README.md

 ------
 ### Current Results
 - 50.65% Precision... that's better than random, right?
 - The model uses XGBoost and makes decisions based on the occurrence of certain words or phrases in a tweet.
-This really isnt how you should use XGBOsst but whatever.
+This really isnt how you should use XGBoost but whatever.

 ------
 ### Improvements to do: